devtest2026/hiring-test/README.md

 ## 🛠️ Open Test Task: Crypto Payment Gateway( 4h )

 > **This is an open test development task.** The platform currently has Premium ($50) and Elite ($99) subscription plans with Pay buttons on the Subscription page, but no payment backend or admin system.
-We are looking for a developer to implement this end-to-end.

 ### What needs to be built